 This 100m deep is bisected by the crème de la crème of steel railway bridges – The Lethbridge Viaduct (the largest railway structure in Canada and the largest of its kind in the entire world.
 It’s definitely worth a stop when you’re in the area driving south to Glacier National Park in the US.

-If all the hiking, fresh air and fun has left you feeling weak of limb, kick back, relax and eat you weight in delicious food in the ultra-modern city of Edmonton, Alberta’s second-largest city and capital.
+If all the hiking, fresh air and fun have left you feeling weak of limb, kick back, relax and eat your weight in delicious food in the ultra-modern city of Edmonton, Alberta’s second-largest city and capital.